melihbirim/ThreadCraft/README.md

 # ThreadCraft

-A free, open-source tool for writing, scheduling, and analyzing X posts, deployable on Cloudflare.
+A free, open-source tool for writing, scheduling, and analyzing X posts, deployable on Vercel.

 ## Features